 Various non-deductible items such as funeral expenses, wedding expenses, loans to family members, a loss on the sale of a home, and other similar amounts are sometimes claimed in error at this line and then disallowed.
 If you would like additional information on whether a particular expense is deductible at this line or not, contact us.

-Northern residents deductions - Line 255 of the tax return
+Northern residents deductions - Line 255

 If you resided in a prescribed northern or intermediate zone, on a permanent basis, for a continuous period of at least six months, you may be able to claim the northern residents deductions.
 There are two deductions possible, a residency deduction for having lived in a prescribed zone, and a deduction for travel benefits for medical or other travel that you received from employment in a prescribed zone that was included in your income.
 This continuous six month period can begin or end in the tax year.